Small town student finds big success at OSU

 “My parents are farmers and ranchers.
 They don’t push you to do well; they just expect my sister and I to do our best,” Bobbitt said.
 “The work ethic is definitely there.
 We are fifth-generation farmers."

-“The land my family lives on was homesteaded by my great-great-grandfather in the Cherokee Strip Land Run of 1893,” she said.
+“The land my family lives on was homesteaded by my great-great-grandfather in the Cherokee Strip Land Run of 1893.”

 Involvement in Future Farmers of America during high school cultivated Bobbitt’s interest in writing and farming.

-“In FFA, I focused on public speaking and on the production of agriculture.
-It was while working on speeches that I discovered how much I enjoyed writing,” Bobbitt said.
-“When I was 12, I started renting land from my parents and farming wheat so that I could enter that into competition.
+“In FFA, I focused on public speaking and the production of agriculture.
+While working on speeches, I discovered how much I enjoyed writing,” Bobbitt said.
+“When I was 12, I started renting land from my parents and farming wheat to enter that into competition.
 I also have cattle, and I showed sheep.”

 Transitioning from a small high school to a university as large as OSU, though not without adjustments, was surprisingly easy for Bobbitt.

-“At first I was surprised at the number of people in Stillwater; my sorority is larger than the entire population of Deer Creek-Lamont High School,” said Bobbitt.
+“At first, I was surprised at the number of people in Stillwater; my sorority is larger than the entire population of Deer Creek-Lamont High School,” Bobbitt said.
 “But the university is like a community among itself.
-Getting involved in my college and in organizations really made me feel at home.”
+Getting involved in college and organizations made me feel at home.”

-At OSU, Bobbitt was a CASNR Ambassador.
-She was a Wentz Research Scholar and an academic mentor, served on the President’s Leadership Council and was active in OSU’s Homecoming Celebration.
+At OSU, Bobbitt was a CASNR Ambassador, a Wentz Research Scholar, an academic mentor, a member of the President’s Leadership Council and an active participant in the Homecoming Celebration.

 Although she has completed her bachelor’s degree, Bobbitt will continue her education at OSU.

-“I am pursuing my master’s in agricultural communications and then possibly a doctorate,” Bobbitt said.
+“I am pursuing my master’s in agricultural communications and possibly a doctorate,” Bobbitt said.

 She also plans to carry on her family’s agrarian tradition.